Word War vi

 Game Over

 • On higher levels, the game tends to run out of CPU.
 The game is too aggressive in adjusting parameters to make each level harder than the previous, with no limits, and things get a bit out of control.
 Needs tuning, and a more sophisticated algorithm.
+(This is more or less fixed as of 0.14).

 • Selecting a non-existent sound device with the --sounddevice option causes a segfault.
 (Fixed in CVS as of May 5, 2008).